The Resourceful Mama

 Playing with the corn sensory bin

-Our kids have loved plapying in this corn!
+Our kids have loved playing in this corn!
 It has has become a favorite activity.
-I have changed it up a few times to keep them interested and coming back to it.
+We have changed it up a few times to keep them interested and coming back to it.
 One time I put shovels, rakes and plastic cups in it.

 Fall Harvest Corn Sensory Bin

-The next time I put their little tractors in it.
+The next time, I grabbed some of their little toy tractors.
 You could also use cars or monster trucks.
+The kids swapped out the little tractors with their toy tractor and wagon.

 Fall Harvest Corn Sensory Bin